Skip to main content

 Prerequisites

-When using WMI, you need to install Windows Discovery Service (WDS) and connect to your Remote Collectors (RCs) before setting up your Windows discovery job.
+When using WMI, install the Windows Discovery Service (WDS) and connect to your Remote Collectors (RCs) before setting up your Windows discovery job.
 For WDS installation instructions and information, visit the Windows Discovery Service Installation documentation.

 WinRM Network Requirements

 WinRM uses port 5985 (HTTP) or 5986 (HTTPS), depending on the configuration of the target host.
 These connections come from the RC selected at the top of the jobs page.
-For configuration within your environment, please refer to the Microsoft documentation.
-Note that you must enable WinRM on your Windows machines, which can be configured through a Group Policy Object (GPO).
+For configuration within your environment, refer to the Microsoft documentation.
+You must enable WinRM on your Windows machines, which can be configured through a Group Policy Object (GPO).

 WMI Network Requirements